2014 Kunming attack: Casualties

 The assailants killed 31 people and injured 143 (including seven policemen).
 Two security guards, identified by their surnames Liu and Ding, were killed while attempting to subdue the perpetrators.
-The wounded were transported with public buses and treated at 11 hospitals in Kunming.
+The wounded were transported in public buses and treated at 11 hospitals in Kunming.

 Aftermath

 The Red Cross Society of China sent a team to Yunnan in the morning of 2 March to support the Yunnan Red Cross Society in assisting with rescue efforts and to provide counseling to the relatives of victims and shocked civilians.

 On 2 March, armed police patrolled the area around Kunming Railway Station.
 In the early morning, locals put flowers on the square in front of the station to mourn the dead.
 At 13:00, the Kunming Police disclosed information on two suspects, one woman and one man, according to statements of witnesses.

 In the aftermath of the attack, heavy police presence was noted in Dashuying, a low-income ghetto that houses many of Kunming's Uyghurs, and local residents were questioned by police.

-Yunnan's Communist Party Secretary Qin Guangrong said on 4 March that he had targeted sufficient resources to help the victims, who would not have to bear medical costs.
+Yunnan's Communist Party Secretary Qin Guangrong said on 4 March that he had allocated sufficient resources to help the victims, who would not have to bear medical costs.
 Emergency services had processed the injured, and compensation arrangements were being discussed.
-Qin said that the absence of clear threat up to that point meant terrorism prevention had not been a high priority in Yunnan.
+Qin said that the absence of a clear threat up to that point meant terrorism prevention had not been a high priority in Yunnan.
 He admitted to inadequacies in resources, policing and intelligence gathering.